-- Syllogistic reasoning, mainly used for linking language to logic - Axioms, which are the ''things'' you need to assume to be true without proof - Proofs, which derive truths from axioms by logical steps. - Propositional logic: the language of logic which uses formulas like (p2q)2r - Truth tables, in order to determine which formulas are when true, and which formulas are always true or always false - Logical deduction: giving proofs using very clear, basic logical steps, leaving no room for discussion or error - Paradoxes like Russel's paradox and the Grelling-Nelson paradox.
+- Axioms, which are the "things" you need to assume to be true without proof - Proofs, which derive truths from axioms by logical steps. - Propositional logic: the language of logic which uses formulas like $(p \rightarrow q) \rightarrow r$ - Truth tables, in order to determine which formulas are when true, and which formulas are always true or always false - Natural deduction: giving proofs using very clear, basic logical steps, leaving no room for discussion or error - To infinity (and beyond): the fact that in mathematics infinite sets can have different sizes, meaning that there exists various magnitudes of infinity. - Paradoxes like Russel's paradox and the Grelling-Nelson paradox, which when first seen can be mind-bogging.
+These impacted mathematics and philosophy profoundly. - Optional topics that may briefly come on topic are, among others, "tableaus", "multivalued logic", "The axiom of choice", "Syllogistic reasoning" and "Gödel's theorem"

-• Optional topics are, among others, "tableaus", "multivalued logic", "The axiom of choice", and "Gödel's theorem" The student will learn how to think rigidly and how to formulate this rigid thinking in a sound and structured way.
+The student will learn how to think rigidly and how to formulate this rigid thinking in a sound and structured way.
 This will prepare a student for exact thinking used in sciences as well as philosophy.
 The basics of how to conduct mathematical (and logical) proofs is explained.
 The students are exposed to the concept of ''axioms'', and how to use them in order to derive results from them in a logical way.
 The course exposes students to basic mathematical proofs, and lets them get a first taste of giving proofs themselves.
 This is elaborated further by working with the more rigorous logical proof systems mentioned above.
 The course is rounded off by covering Russel's paradox, how this historically shook the foundations of science, and how it still is something that has to be taken into consideration.